It’s crunch time for climate action! Let’s get loud.

-With the 2020 election approaching fast, it’s GO TIME for electing climate champions this November!
-This month, we offer two ways to help elect a government committed to climate action and a green recovery!
+It’s GO TIME for electing climate champions!
+With this action we offer two ways to help elect federal and state governments committed to climate action!

-As an organization that works for a healthy planet and a safer world, we must address the reality that health and safety are enjoyed unequally across racial lines in our country.
-In the wake of George Floyd’s murder and the protests that have followed, we recognize that addressing these inequalities must be an integral part of our mission and daily work.
-We stand in solidarity with protesters calling for racial justice, and we urge our members and supporters to do the same.
+As an organization that works for a healthy planet and a safer world, we recognize that health and safety are enjoyed unequally across racial lines in our country.
+We recognize that addressing these inequalities must be an integral part of our mission and daily work.
+We stand in solidarity with people calling for racial justice, and we urge our members and supporters to do the same.

 We offer some links to educate yourself on the links between racism and the climate crisis, and urge you to learn more about what you can do: